Zen Tigers and Strawberry Moments

 At this point the two stories merge.
 The Zen master’s life was supremely centred in the present moment, and therefore s/he could reach out and pluck the wild strawberry of the present moment.
 And Dale Carnegie equates this present moment with the sweet taste of jam.
 If you do not know why the beautiful taste of the strawberry, or the sweetness of jam, is used to describe the present moment, you have never meditated.
 Try it and see.
 When you come into the present moment, life is beautifully sweet. 🙂

-Teach yourself this philosophy of life, by reviewing the page over and over again, day after day after day.
+Teach yourself this philosophy of life, by reviewing this page over and over again, day after day after day.
 The rewards that you reap will more than compensate for the effort of learning to live your life one day at a time.